unomena/restlet-sites/modules/org.restlet/learn/guide/2.2/extensions/apispark.md

 Introduction
 ============

-This extension provides a tool to import the contract of your RF web API in our platform for web APIs [APISpark](https://apispark.com/) (AS).
+This extension provides a tool to import the contract of your Restlet web API in the [APISpark](https://apispark.com/) full-stack PaaS for web APIs.

 This will allow you to:
- - Document an existing RF-based web API within APISpark
+ - Document an existing Restlet-based web API within APISpark
- - Synchronize web API changes initiated from both RF and AS sides
+ - Synchronize web API changes initiated from both Restlet and APISpark sides
  - Generate client SDK and server skeleton
- - Manage RF based web APIs from APISpark in proxy mode and indirect mode by pushing API access log data back to AS and supporting users provisioning from AS
+ - Manage Restlet-based web APIs from APISpark in proxy mode and indirect mode by pushing API access log data back to APISpark and supporting users provisioning from APISpark
  - Push server skeleton generation from AS into GitHub repository
- - Pull API definition changes from GitHub repository into AS
+ - Pull API definition changes from GitHub repository into APISpark
  - Get an embeddable API documentation served by APISpark
  - Host RF based web API in APISpark with proper containerization